Eyes of a Woman

 Eyes of a Woman is the eighth studio album, and second English-language solo studio album by Swedish singer and former ABBA member Agnetha Fältskog, released on 25 March 1985 and 15 April in the UK.
 The album was recorded at Polar Music Studios in Stockholm between October and November 1984, with production by Eric Stewart of 10cc.
-It features contributions from musicians such as Justin Hayward of The Moody Blues, as well as songs written by various composers, including Jeff Lynne, John Wetton.
+It features contributions from musicians such as Justin Hayward of The Moody Blues, as well as songs written by various composers, including Jeff Lynne and John Wetton.

 The album includes tracks initially left off the final release but later added as bonus material in reissues.
 Promotional efforts included performances in several European countries and at the Montreux Jazz Festival.
 Commercially, Eyes of a Woman reached the Top 40 in the UK and peaked at number 2 in Sweden, with additional chart success in Norway, the Netherlands, Belgium, and West Germany.
 It was reissued in 2005 and again in 2017 on vinyl as part of a series of ABBA solo album re-releases.